lgtmco/lgtm-docs/content/faq.md

 * Is your GitHub repository public?
 * Do you have Admin access to the repository?
+* Did you grant access to your GitHub organization?
 * Did you recently create the repository?
 There may be up to a 15 minute delay due to internal caching.
+* Does your organization restrict integrations?
+[Learn more](https://github.com/blog/1941-organization-approved-applications).

 # Can I use with private repositories?